 If you have a fixed budget for your project, we can manage the process to stay within your budget in several ways.
 For example, suppose your content is not production-ready and requires additional development on our part.
 In that case, we might decide together to reduce the course length or the level of interactivity to stay within your budget.

-There are six main components involved in developing training content:
+There are seven main components involved in developing training content:

 In this step of eLearning content development, we outline the course structure in detail.
 Our instructional designers create a visual flow of the course modules, lessons, and multimedia elements, ensuring the content is sequenced logically with instructional activities.